oleg-putseiko/eslint-plugin-import-fsd/README.md

 ## Migration to FSD

 For ease of migration to FSD, it's recommended to do this layer by layer.
 Therefore, an `ignores` option is provided for each rule.
-This option allows you to exclude the import from a listed layers from being checked by the rule for which it's configured.
+This option allows you to exclude the import from listed layers from being checked by the rule for which it's configured.

-The option value must be an array consisting of a layer names.
+The option value must be an array consisting of layer names.

 Example: